zquestz/fortunate/README.md

 [![License][License-Image]][License-URL] [![ReportCard][ReportCard-Image]][ReportCard-URL] [![Build][Build-Status-Image]][Build-Status-URL] [![Release][Release-Image]][Release-URL]

-**Fortunate** is an open-source motivational app for Linux that delivers uplifting quotes and thoughtful messages.
+**Fortunate** is an open-source motivational app for Linux and macOS that delivers uplifting quotes and thoughtful messages.
 Powered by `fortune-mod`, it offers both a clean graphical interface and system notifications to keep you inspired throughout your day.

 ![Screenshot](screenshot.png)